lbright-liu/SPARC/README.md

 - a target-by-TF GRN support mask;
 - a gene-by-gene ligand-to-receptor mask;
 - a gene-by-TF receptor-to-TF mask.

+The prior knowledge masks for the ligand-receptor-TF-target cascade can be derived from an integrated, large-scale multi-layer signaling network resource (Nature Computational Science, 2026; GitHub repository: https://github.com/SunXQlab/CCCvelo).

 Expression and spatial data are registered before model construction: